eskunu/priest_flash_heal/README.md

 The graph above demonstrates the mana efficiency of each rank of Flash Heal.
 Interestingly, higher ranked base spells are increasingly more efficient to use, but cost more mana.
 As long as there is sufficient mana and assuming there is no penalty for overhealing, casting with the highest ranked spell is the most efficient.
 - If the emphasis is healing amount, higher ranks are better
-- If the emphasis is mana conservation, especially in longer fights or where damage relatively light, lower ranks are better
+- If the emphasis is mana conservation, especially in longer fights or where damage is relatively light, lower ranks are better

 While these points are obvious, a game of 21 can't be won by playing only the lowest, or the highest, cards.
 Some combination or compromise is required to ensure the sum doesn't go over 21.